surajsharma/singularity/src/journals/tyrna get murdered/glimpses of divinity/index.md

 [[7 the brahmin and the buddha]], a 21st century transcription (when god wants to fight aka (non)/violence, a matter of domains)

-[[8 modern hinduism: a show about nothing]] (the chimera that is tech, caste your vote, AI or astrology?
+[[8 modern hinduism - a show about nothing]] (the chimera that is tech, caste your vote, AI or astrology?
 (Dark Night of the Soul vs rahu/ketu), deification of error, steve jobs, enlightenment as a never ending war, war as suffering fools gladly, identity politics (hindu rashtra and other totalitarian fantasies (walter benjamin)) )

 [[9 wall street sannyas and service rendered]] (role of the guru, the other is "not" (heathen activity), solution to evil, charlie munger, ray dalio (debt and credit cycles, on the necessity of cycles), efficient markets, institutional and civilizational decline, zimbardo et al, on the possibility ofd true emancipation for humanity)